Spectrumsun/eventmanager/README.md

    * A page showing  a single center and the events slated for that center

- # API ENDPOINTS
+ ## Api Endpoints
     * POST -    To sign up a new user -             /api/v1/users
     * POST -    To login in an exsisitng user -     /api/v1/login
     * GET -     To get all the list of events -     /api/v1/events
     * GET -     To get a single event -             /api/v1/events/<eventID>
     * POST -    To add a new event -                /api/v1/events
     * PUT -     To edit existing event -            /api/v1/events/<eventID>
-    * DELETE -  To delete a single existing event - /ap/v1/events/<eventID>
+    * DELETE -  To delete a single existing event   /ap/v1/events/<eventID>
     * GET -     To get all the centers -            /api/v1/centers
     * GET -     To get a single center with the events added to the center - /api/v1/centers/<centerID>
     * POST -    To add a new center -               /api/v1/centers
     * PUT -     To edit existing center -           /api/centers/<enterID>
     * DELETE -  To delete a single center -         /api/centers/<centerID>